xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 [^1]: The name *trie* comes from the phrase "information re*trie*val."
 Despite the etymology, trie is now almost always pronounced like *try* instead of *tree* to avoid confusion with other tree data structures.
 See [course notes](http://www.cs.yale.edu/homes/aspnes/classes/223/notes.html) written by Dr. James Aspnes from Yale University.
 Another good source for trie-based data structures is Peter Brass, *Advanced Data Structures*, Cambridge University Press, 2008.

+[^2]: The name *patricia* comes from the phrase "*p*ractical *a*lgorithm to re*tr*ieve *i*nformation *c*oded *i*n *a*lphanumeric."

+[^3]: See Donald E. Knuth, *The Art of Computer Programming.
+Sorting and Searching*, Vol. &#x8546;, Addison-Wesley, Reading, MA, 1973.

+[^4]: Peter Kirschenhofer and Helmut Prodinger, "Further Results on Digital Search Trees," *Theoretical Computer Science*, Volume 58, Issues 1-3, June 1988, Pages 143-154.

-[^2]: See [Linux Weekly News](https://www.lwn.net): "Trees I: Radix Trees" by Jonathan Corbet, March 13, 2006.
+[^5]: See [Linux Weekly News](https://www.lwn.net): "Trees I: Radix Trees" by Jonathan Corbet, March 13, 2006.

-[^3]: Most users of the radix tree store pointers but `shmem`/`tmpfs` stores swap entries in the same tree.
+[^6]: Most users of the radix tree store pointers but `shmem`/`tmpfs` stores swap entries in the same tree.
 They are marked as exceptional entries to distinguish them from pointers to `struct page`.
 The internal entry may be a pointer to the next level in the tree, a sibling entry, or an indicator that the entry in this slot has been moved to another location in the tree and the lookup should be restarted.
 Sibling slots point directly to another `slot` in the same node.
 The bottom two bits of the slot determine how the remaining bits in the slot are interpreted: `00` (data pointer); `01` (internal entry); `10` (exceptional entry); `11` (unused/reserved).

-[^4]: The video recording is [here](https://archive.org/details/lca2018-The_design_and_implementation_of_the_XArray).
+[^7]: The video recording is [here](https://archive.org/details/lca2018-The_design_and_implementation_of_the_XArray).
 In an LWN article, Jonathan Corbet added that addition of an item to a tree has been called "insertion" for decades (since at least 1968), but an "insert" operation does not really describe what happens with a radix tree, especially if an item with the given key is already present there.
 See [Linux Weekly News](lwn.net): "The XArray Data Structure" by Jonathan Corbet, January 24, 2018.

-[^5]: *Examining Linux 2.6 Page-Cache Performance* by Sonny Rao, Dominique Heger, and Steven Pratt, [landley.net/kdocs/ols/2005/ols2005v2-pages-87-98.pdf](https://landley.net/kdocs/ols/2005/ols2005v2-pages-87-98.pdf)
+[^8]: *Examining Linux 2.6 Page-Cache Performance* by Sonny Rao, Dominique Heger, and Steven Pratt, [landley.net/kdocs/ols/2005/ols2005v2-pages-87-98.pdf](https://landley.net/kdocs/ols/2005/ols2005v2-pages-87-98.pdf)